A walking tour around the city of the architectural and public art heritage. With grateful thanks to my colleague Nevil Hopkins.

 The Cottage, Westgate – Powell and Moya 1950, Jane Jones Warner 2015

 Tucked away in a walled garden, the butterfly roof on the modest left side extension to this C18th stables was one of the first of the Modernist type to be built in Britain.
 Philip Powell was the son of a Canon of Chichester, and according to Ken Powell this is Powell and Moya’s first completed professional contract.
 The property has been entirely refurbished, the original colour scheme restored and the building extended in line with an original 1953 letter and plan drawn up by Powell but never realized.
-The Modernist landscaping is new and designed by Dominic Cole, Chairman of the Historic Gardens Society.
+The Modernist landscaping is new and designed by Dominic Cole, Chairman of the Historic Gardens Society, now merged with the Gardens Trust.

 Parklands County Primary School, Durnford Close – Local list